Loki-Data/git_class_dec/README.md

 # git_class_dec
-Test repo to better understand the workings of github
+Test repo to better understand the workings of Github